{alt_text_cv}

 • Vitamins & Supplements

 Green tea, white tea, and black tea are made from dried leaves of Camellia sinensis, a perennial evergreen shrub.
 Up to 40% of the dry weight of tea leaves is accounted for by antioxidants called catechins; epigallocatechin gallate (EGCG) is the most abundant catechin found in green tea.
-EGCG could theoretically promote brain health, but no studies have evaluated whether it can protect from cognitive decline or dementia.
-EGCG supplements are considered safe for most people but high doses may affect liver function.
+While several clinical trials have been carried out, no long-term studies have evaluated whether EGCG alone can protect from cognitive decline or dementia.
+EGCG supplements are considered safe for most people at commonly used doses, but high doses may affect liver function.

 Evidence

-Long-term studies are lacking and no studies have evaluated whether EGCG may slow cognitive decline or prevent dementia.
+While some studies have tested the effects of EGCG in several disease populations, no studies have evaluated whether EGCG alone may slow cognitive decline or prevent dementia in healthy adults.
 Our search identified:

 • 1 pilot clinical study in people with Down syndrome